radishsoups/rubato/README.md

 ## Overview

 Spotify's Blend playlists let you share your favorite songs with your friends based on your and their music preferences.
-However, users cannot manually add or remove songs in these playlists, which defeats the purpose of a collaborative playlist and restricts the contents of the playlist to what Spotify wants to add.
+However, users cannot manually add or remove songs in these playlists, which defeats the purpose of a collaborative playlist and restricts the playlist's contents to what Spotify wants to add.

-Rubato is a web app that will allow users to create playlists and share music with others.
-Users can register and login, and once they're logged in, they can view the playlists they have shared.
+Rubato is a web app that allows users to create playlists and share music with others.
+Users can register and log in, and once they're logged in, they can view the playlists they have shared.
 In each playlist, they can add or delete songs.

 ## Data Model